 Two wheelbarrows were discovered stolen June 7 from a storage building at J. F. Shiels Masonry on Easy Street.

 A diamond bracelet was discovered stolen June 7 from an apartment on Bevelander Place.

 Four tires were discovered slashed June 6 on a 2009 Honda parked in a Keystone Court driveway.

-Copper piping was discovered stolen May 16 from a vacant house on Coconut Street.
+A pool pump was discovered stolen June 8 from a house on Lawrence Drive.

 Compiled by Virginia Dunleavy and Ann Smukler